embrace-io/embrace-docs/content/unity/integration/next-steps.md

 Embrace includes many optional advanced features that can help you figure out some of the most challenging issues.

-Depending on the platform you are targetting you may want to read one or both of these sections:
+Depending on the platform you are targeting you may want to read one or both of these sections:

 1. [iOS Feature Reference]({{< relref "/ios/features" >}})
 1. [Android Feature Reference]({{< relref "/android/features" >}})